Danielle Brown: Personal life

 On 19 September 2013 Leicester University named the Danielle Brown Sports Centre after her.

-On 22 September 2013 Brown was made a Freewoman of the district of Craven and on 1 July 2014 Brown was given the Freedom of the City of London.
+On 22 September 2013 Brown was made a Freewoman of the Craven District and on 1 July 2014 Brown was given the Freedom of the City of London.
 In 2019, Brown was inducted into the British University and College Sport's Hall of Fame.

 On 26 May 2022, Brown won the Sunday Times Children's Sports Book of the Year award for her book Run Like a Girl.